Convex-Dev/payment-pointers/README.md

 behavior by design, with the clear intent of providing resiliciency and not burden.

+## Performance analysis

+Some performance gains can be attributed to avoiding network delays, such as outlined in the section about recursive payment pointers.
+This section outlines the generic performance characteristics of the Convex network in the context of Web Monetization.
+A similar analysis can be applied to other decentralized networks.

+When discussing the performance any system, a distinction if often made between:

+- Read operations which usually bear a low computational cost
+- Write operations which usually bear a much higher computational cost

+Similarly, on the Convex network and comparables networks, a distinction myst be made between:

+- Queries which access data and compute a result, akin to read operations
+- Transactions which alter network state, akin to write operations

+Queries present a particularly high performance profile since they do not require any consensus between network peers.
+They scale horizontally with the network: as the network grows, queries tend to become faster, akin to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network).
+In contrast, transactions require consensus between peers, adding delays and incurring a series of computationally expensive cryptographic operations.

+Such charactericts for such systems are common.
+However, in the context of Web Monetization, this performance profile is suited.
+Indeed, transactions required for creating shares, transferring them, or managing them in any way, will seldom happen.
+The vast majority of operations, to an overwhelming extent, will be mere queries when consumers start streaming payments and selection process occurs.
+The fact that the selection process is effectively stateless is a fundamental proof this project is scalable in spite of relying on blockchain technology. **This allows us to reap the obvious benefits of a decentralized solution, as described in this document, while approaching the performance of a centralized solution.**

+Furthermore, even in the case of transactions, the Convex technological stack introduces a series of innovations described in greater detail in the
+[White Paper](https://raw.githubusercontent.com/Convex-Dev/design/main/papers/convex-whitepaper.pdf).
+Due to an overall reduced computational cost, current benchmarks peek at 100,000 transactions per second where a transaction represents an average series of operations.
+Under such projections, computation induced by anecdotic transactions becomes negligeable.

 ## License

 Copyright © 2021 Adam Helinski, the Convex Foundation, and contributors